Whole of life insurance explained

 Many whole of life insurance policies also let you invest part of the money from your premium.
 That means it could become a form of equity if the cash value grows.
 If you wish, you can withdraw some of this cash tax-free.
 This won’t affect the payout sum as the investment element of most policies is an added benefit to the policy.

 You may also get to decide how much money you invest.
 As well as where it gets invested, and how much is put into your life assurance.
 Most of the time, the insurer will make these decisions.
+We do not offer this service at Vitality.

 Can you have more than one life insurance policy?